Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Proof of Limit Theorems

 \begin{definition} Let $G$ be a semigroup acting continuously on a compact space $X$.
 Let $\mu$ be a measure on $G$ and $\nu$ be one on $X$.
 Then we say that $\nu$ is a \textbf{$\mu$-stationary measure} if \end{definition}

-Under the assumption that $\mu$ has a unique stationary measure on $\nu$, the following result is known and implies the Law of Large Numbers for $Y_{\ell}$, as we explain below.
+Under the assumption that $\mu$ has a unique stationary measure on $X$, the following result is known and implies the Law of Large Numbers for $Y_{\ell}$, as we explain below.

 \begin{theorem}\citep[Follows from Theorem 3.9]{BenoistQuintRandomBook} Let $G$ be a topological semigroup acting continuously on a compact metric space $X$.
-Let $\mu$ be a probability measure on $G$ and assume that there is unique $\mu$-stationary probability measure on $X$.
-Let $c:G \times X \to \R$ be an additve cocycle with
+Let $\mu$ be a probability measure on $G$ and assume that there is a unique $\mu$-stationary probability measure on $X$.
+Let $c:G \times X \to \R$ be an additive cocycle with

 Then there is a constant $\lambda_{\mu, c} \in \R$ such that for all $x\in X$, and $\mathbb{P}_{\mu}$-almost all $\omega \in \Omega$ it holds that as $\ell \to \infty$.
 Moreover, the convergence also holds in $L^1$ uniformly for all $x \in X$, i.e.